Reflected entropy in an evaporating black hole through non-isometric map: Introduction

 The reflected entropy was first introduced in the study of canonical purification for the entanglement wedge cross-section\cite{Dutta:2019gen}, and has been under intensive study in various situations, including holographic models\cite{Bao:2019zqc,Jeong:2019xdr,Chandrasekaran:2020qtn,Li:2020ceg,Basu:2021awn,Li:2021dmf,Ling:2021vxe,Akers:2022max,Basu:2022nds,Basak:2022cjs,Chen:2022fte,Vasli:2022kfu,Lu:2022cgq,Afrasiar:2022fid,Afrasiar:2023jrj,Basu:2023jtf,Basak:2023bnc,Basu:2024bal,Ahn:2024gep,Yuan:2024yfg}, random tensor networks\cite{Akers:2021pvd,Akers:2022zxr,Czech:2023rbh,Akers:2024pgq}, the free scalar and fermion field theories\cite{Bueno:2020vnx,Bueno:2020fle,Dutta:2022kge,Basak:2023uix}, Chern-Simons theory\cite{Berthiere:2020ihq,Liu:2021ctk,Sohal:2023hst}, conformal field theory\cite{Kusuki:2019rbk,Kudler-Flam:2020url,Moosa:2020vcs,Kudler-Flam:2020xqu,Berthiere:2023gkx}, Lifshitz theory\cite{Berthiere:2023bwn}, etc. The reflected entropy is a probe of tripartite entanglement \cite{Akers:2019gcv,Hayden:2021gno}.
 It is remarkable that even though the monotonicity of the reflected entropy gets lost for certain quantum state\cite{Hayden:2023yij} and for the ground state in free Lifshitz field theories\cite{Berthiere:2023bwn}, it holds for holographic state\cite{Dutta:2019gen}, as the consequence of the “entanglement wedge nesting” property.

 We are going to compute the reflected entropies between different regions in the two-sided black hole model.
 Our study is in spirit similar to the one appearing in the 2D eternal black hole plus CFT model \cite{Li:2020ceg,Chandrasekaran:2020qtn}, where the two-sided black hole was used to discuss the thermal equilibrium between the black hole and the thermal bath \cite{Almheiri:2019yqk}.
 We will calculate the reflected entropy between the black holes on different sides, the one between the radiations distributed in a symmetric but disconnected way, and the one between black hole and the radiations.
-In the case at hand, we verify the equality between the reflected entropy of the black hole and the radiation in the single-sided black hole model and the entanglement entropy of radiation in the two-sided black hole model, despite having different holographic maps.
+In the case at hand, we verify the equality between the reflected entropy between the black hole and the radiation in the single-sided black hole model and the entanglement entropy of radiations in the two-sided black hole model, despite the fact that two models have different holographic maps.
 To obtain analytical results, we focus on the high-temperature limit, where the system can be taken as the microcanonical ensemble.
 In this case, we can clearly observe the changes in reflected entropy during the black hole evaporation process.

 The remaining parts of the paper are organized as follows.
 In Section 2, we introduce briefly the two-sided black hole.
 In Section3, we compute the reflected entropies and the mutual information between different regions.
 We end with conclusion and discussion in Section 4.